SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-23-autism-acetaminophen.md

 cohort of 2,480,979 children born in Sweden in 1995 - 2019 to 1,387,240 birthing parents.
 (Let's hear it once again for the positive impact on research of universal health care and universal electronic medical records!)
-- After filtering for one thing and another, as shown in the flow diagram reproduced here, they had 185,909 children exposed to acetaminophen during pregnancy and 2,294,888 children who were _not_ so exposed.
+- After filtering for one thing and another, as shown in the CONSORT flow diagram reproduced here, they had 185,909 children exposed to acetaminophen during pregnancy and 2,294,888 children who were _not_ so exposed.
 - They then diagnosed who among each group of children had a neurodevelopmental